How Much Are You Paying For Your 401(k) Plan?

 - You will get some financial information about the historic performance.

-- And bench marking information comparing investment with broad-based market index
+- And benchmarking information comparing investment with the broad-based market index

 You will also get some other annual operating expense report but it’s not free.
-Cost for providing this information is about $4 and your employer is allowed to subtract this from your 401(k) quarterly.
+The cost for providing this information is about $4 and your employer is allowed to subtract this from your 401(k) quarterly.

 What can you do with this kind of report?
 Start by asking some questions to yourself.